GIOdeBrito/opencode-rules/CODE.md

+Coding Style Rules:
-Follow strictly Allman's identation style.
+* Follow Allman's identation style unless the language has a stringly stablished or enforced syntax/paradigm;

-while(x == y)
+* Use tabs instead of spaces for indentation;

+Example:

+method (x, y, z)
 {
     // Code
 }

-function fname (args)
+function method (x, y, z)
 {
     // Code
 }

-Even for single lines.

-Exceptions to Allman's strict rule:

-- lambdas;
+The following may use K&R style
+- lambdas / arrow functions;
-- JSON and objects;
+- JSON objects;
-- JS files exports;
+- JavaScript exports;
-- CSS files;
+- CSS blocks;

-These above can be written/refactored in this style similar to K&R;

 lambdaExp.func(x => {

-    // code goes here, skip the first line
+    // code goes here, always skip the first line
 });

-Do not omit braces, e.g: if (x) y();
-Do not compact code, e.g: a { b(); }

-Use tabs instead of spaces;
+General Rule:
+* Always use full braces;
+* Apply DRY (Don't Repeat Yourself) principles;
+* Make use of guard clauses;
+* Avoid using switch;
+* Avoid using else;

+Example:

+// Full braces, never compact code expression(x)
+{
+    // code
+}

+Do not use tabs in YAML
-Do not use tabs in: yaml, json files;
+Do not use tabs in JSON;